KeystoneDH/2016/sponsors.md

 ---

-The 2016 Keystone Digital Humanities conference is made possible because of the generous support of the following institutions:
+The 2016 Keystone Digital Humanities conference is made possible thanks to the generous support of the following institutions:

 ![University of Pittsburgh](../images/pitt-logo.png)